Today I wanted to give you 3 tips For RV Maintenance that might be able to save you some money or save you some headaches down the road with your RV.

 So for starters, it doesn’t matter what battery type you have you want to charge your battery up.

-So if it’s lithium it’s not gonna self-discharge near as fast as and lead-acid.
+So if it’s lithium it’s not gonna self-discharge nearly as fast as lead acid.

 But you want to find out where it’s at in the state of discharge and charge it up.